-Dr. Reginald Vavasour Bray was born in Chatham, Ontario on the 24th of February, 1869, the eldest son of Dr. John Lang Bray and the former Madeline Isobel Noel.
-His younger brothers were Walter and John.
-Dr. Reginald V. Bray was educated in Chatham and graduated from the old Chatham High School.
-He furthered his education at Trinity Medical School and graduated M.D. from The University of Toronto Medical Faculty on June 1st, 1890.
+Dr. Reginald Vavasour Bray was born in Chatham, Ontario on the 24th of February, 1869, the eldest son of Dr. John Lang Bray and the former Madeline Isobel Vavasour Noel.
+His father was a well-respected physician practicing medicine in Chatham.
+His brothers were Walter Treleaven Bray and John Noel Bray.
+Dr. Reginald V. Bray was educated in Chatham and he graduated from the old Chatham High School.
+He furthered his education at Trinity Medical School and graduated M.D. from The University of Toronto Faculty of Medicine on June 1st, 1890.
 According to the 1892 Ontario Medical Register Dr. Bray joined the College of Physician and Surgeons on the 22nd of May, 1890.

 After graduation, Dr. Bray practised medicine in Moore Twp (Lambton County) for a short time, before returning to his home town of Chatham and joining his father in his medical practice.

 Dr. Bray married Mary Tackaberry on the 24th of October, 1894 in Chatham.
 Mrs. Bray was born in Toronto on the 17th of June, 1868, the eldest of 6 children born to William Leonard Tackaberry and the former Maggie Watson.
 Her siblings were; Margaret Charlotte Tackaberry, Hannah Tackaberry, Edith Maud Tackaberry, Kathleen Ethel Tackaberry (who died of croup at the age of 5 years old) and William Watson Tackaberry.
 By 1871 the Tackaberry family lived in Chatham where Mr. Tackaberry was a merchant.
 Mrs. Bray was a piano/music teacher.